Skip To Main Content

 Nursing Services

 Welcome to Liberty Union High School District's home page for students with health care needs.
-Our District Nurses for the LUHSD are Christina Mashore and Jana Scarbrough.
-Christina and Jana are in our district Monday-Friday from 8am-4:30pm.
+Our District Nurse for the LUHSD is Frances Capupus.
+Frances is in our district Monday-Friday from 8:00 am-4:30 pm.

 Each comprehensive site has a Health Clerk who is on campus daily and may be reached at the following extensions: